 With a package room, you relieve your staff of the burden of handling every delivery.
 Instead, couriers can access the room on their own, and residents can receive automatic delivery alerts and pick up packages at any time.
 And with the right access control system, you won’t even need a mailroom attendant.

 If you’re used to manually managing deliveries at your building, you know how time-consuming it can be — especially during peak delivery times, such as around the holidays.
 When your building is receiving double or triple the number of packages in November and December, you need a better solution.

 Having a parcel room is the best way to accommodate Black Friday and holiday deliveries.
 Not only does a modern package room provide seamless carrier access, but it also automatically notifies residents to retrieve parcels.
 You and your staff don’t have to lift a finger!

 What’s the best package room solution?

-The ButterflyMX package room solution consists of a sleek video intercom and powerful software to:
+The ButterflyMX package room solution consists of a sleek video intercom paired with powerful software to:

-- Maintain security: ButterflyMX enhances security and prevents theft by allowing you to keep doors locked without impeding access.
-Plus, the camera takes a time- and date-stamped photo whenever someone enters the room, which you can view at any time in the ButterflyMX OS.
+- Maintain security.
+ButterflyMX enhances security and prevents theft by allowing you to keep doors locked without impeding access.
+Plus, the 156 degree wide-angle camera takes a time- and date-stamped photo whenever someone enters the room, which you can view at any time in the ButterflyMX OS.